Overnight Cranberry Orange French Toast Casserole

-I have to admit, I haven’t made a whole lot of overnight french toast bakes in my life.
-Actually, I think I’d only made one before this cranberry orange version.
-When it comes to to french toast casseroles, I’ve always worried that they’d be too soggy, or too rich for breakfast.
+I love to make french toast for breakfast or brunch but, when it comes to french toast casserole, I’ve always worried that they’d be too soggy, or too rich for breakfast.
 This Overnight Cranberry Orange French Toast Casserole is neither.

 There’s just the right amount of custard to soak into the bread and bake up soft but not wet or soggy.
 Whole milk, rather than half and half or cream, combines with the eggs, vanilla, and cinnamon to produce a custard that’s delicious but not too heavy.
 Pure maple syrup adds flavor and sweetness to this french toast casserole.
 And finally, I’ve added a sprinkling of sweet streusel to top this french toast.
 The streusel is a combination of whole wheat flour, brown sugar, cinnamon, and butter.
 As the casserole bakes, it caramelizes onto the top layer of bread (I used whole wheat)… yum!